fizt656/compextractor/README.md

 ## License

 This project is licensed under a dual license: MIT License for open-source use and a prohibition on commercial use without explicit permission.
 Please see the LICENSE file for full details.

+## Important Note for Users

+Again, to use ZoneSight effectively for your specific needs, you'll need to create two custom files:

+1. **Custom Competency File**: Create a text file (e.g., `custom_competencies.txt`) that defines the competencies relevant to your context.
+This file should follow the format described in the [Customization](#customization) section.

+2. **Custom Main Combined Script**: Create a custom version of the `main_combined.py` script (e.g., `custom_main_combined.py`) in the `src` directory.
+This script should be tailored to your specific analysis requirements, including customized prompts and any additional processing logic you need.

+If your organization already uses ZoneSight, you may be able to obtain these custom files from a colleague.
+Otherwise, you'll need to create them based on your organization's competency framework and analysis needs.